-CENTRAL LINCOLNSHIRE INTEGRATED IMPACT ASSESSMENT FRAMEWORK IIA OBJECTIVES DECISION MAKING CRITERIA INDICATORS Excess winter mortality Accessible natural greenspace 3.
+CENTRAL LINCOLNSHIRE INTEGRATED IMPACT ASSESSMENT FRAMEWORK IIA OBJECTIVES DECISION MAKING CRITERIA INDICATORS Accessible natural greenspace 3.
 Social Equality and Community.
 To stimulate regeneration that maximises benefits for the most deprived areas and communities in Central Lincolnshire.
 To also ensure equitable outcomes for all, particularly those most at risk of experiencing discrimination, poverty and social exclusion.
 Will regeneration provide benefits for the most deprived areas?
 Will it help reduce social inequality, poverty and social exclusion in communities in the area?
 Will it help reduce deprivation in communities the area?
 Will it support cultural diversity, social interaction, civic participation (social capital), to promote more diverse and cohesive communities?
 How will different groups of people be affected, including black and minority ethnic communities, women, disabled people, lesbians, gay men, bisexual and transgender people, older people, young people, children and faith groups?
 Will it benefit the groups listed above?
+Will it help people feel positive about the area they live in?
 Indices of Multiple Deprivation by domain and area Income inequality Housing mix within a given locality Population structure within a locality Interaction and opportunities for interaction and activities within communities. i.e. (i) Number of new or existing accessible community or leisure centres by area and use (ii) Gains/losses of community facilities (iii) Participation (nos.) in voluntary and community activities.
 Satisfaction with leisure facilities Age, gender, gender reassignment, disability, marital status, religion and belief and ethnicity profiles for Central Lincolnshire.
-No of Reported Crimes per 1000 population - by category and area
+No of Reported Crimes per 1000 population - by category and area Anti-social behaviour complaints per 1000 population